The Challenges of Good Health

 - identifying and working with food champions and food leaders in Cardinia to establish a Cardinia Food Network

-- working with internal stakeholders across different Council units to achieve significant Council-wide support for the project, and to embed its principles in the Heath and Wellbeing Plan.
+- Working with internal stakeholders across different Council units to achieve significant Council-wide support for the project, and to embed its principles in the Health and Wellbeing Plan.